 The rich religious tradition of Zaros is reflected in the great monuments that one meets in and around the village.
 Within short distance, the visitor can visit the monastery of Vrondissi, the monastery of Agios Nikolaos, the monastery at Varsamonero, the cave of Saint Efthimios, etc. However, nature is just as interesting as one can climb the gorge of Gafaris gorge to the wood of Rouvas, walk in the E4 path that crosses Psiloritis, descend to the Lake of Faneromeni and visit the many deserted hamlets to the south where time has been stopped for decades.

 The gorge of Agios Nikolaos, Gafaris or Rouvas is bounded by the peaks of Ambelakia from east and Samari from west.
 This is the most important gorge of Psiloritis and central Crete and took its name from the homonymous Byzantine church in the south entrance.
 This is an ecosystem with rich flora and fauna, smaller canyons and interesting geological formations and cliffs of rare beauty.

-The artificial lake of Zaros or Votomos located on the southern slopes of Psiloritis, just 1km north of Zaros and 45km southwest of Iraklion.
-The area was a small wetland before 1987, which was shaped in the crater of Votomos spring.
-It took its current form in 1987, when the Forest Service created an artificial lake where the spring water is stored.
+The artificial lake of Zaros or Votomos is located on the southern slopes of Psiloritis, just 1km north of Zaros and 45km southwest of Iraklion.
+The area was a small wetland before 1987, which was shaped in the crater of Votomos Spring.
+It took its current form in 1987 when the Forest Service created an artificial lake where the spring water is stored.